Below is a list of the German releases of the Catan base set showing the front and back cover.

 This next version of the Third Edition included additional graphics for "Play It Smart".
 The "Play it Smart" app is designed to enhance the game and included a special robber that activates features in the downloadable app promoted on the box.
 The link to the app in Google play is here.

 Still part of the Third Edition this set is marked as being 2015.
 It features new artwork front and rear, but the contents remain as per the previous version.
 On the outer plastic of many sets is a sticker promoting that over 22 million versions of the game have now been sold.
+In 2019 or 2020 this was replaced by a sticker promoting over 30 million copies have now been sold.

 9th Release 2019/2020